croessner/nauthilus-website/docs/configuration/auth-policy.md

 ### Response Message Reminder

-If `response_message` is omitted or `from: default`, Nauthilus uses the default message from the response marker. `attribute_detail` is valid only for a registered string detail with `sensitivity: public` and `purpose: response_message`.
-Generated Lua environment source and Lua subject source decision attributes expose `status_message` this way.
+If `response_message` is omitted or `from: default`, Nauthilus uses the default message from the response marker. `literal` uses configured text. `attribute_detail` is valid only for a registered string detail with `sensitivity: public` and `purpose: response_message`; generated Lua environment source and Lua subject source decision attributes expose `status_message` this way. `i18n` stores a stable `i18n_key` plus fallback text and is rendered only at the HTTP, gRPC, or IdP response boundary.

 ### Obligation and Advice Registry